osoykan/kafka-kit/README.md

 # Kafka Flow

+> ⚠️ **Work in Progress**: This library is a proof of concept and is under active development.
+APIs may change.
+Not recommended for production use yet.

 A Kotlin Flow-based Kafka consumer/producer library built on Spring Kafka.
 Write **lean consumers** that focus purely on business logic.
 All retry, DLT, and metrics handling is automatic.

 ## Features